Fromm Gold Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The ninth ingredient is lamb, yet one more meat protein.
+The ninth ingredient is lamb, another quality raw item.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.